HubTou/PyLists4C/DOC.md

 ```

 ### listStats()
-Fills statistics about a LIST
+Fills statistics about a LIST in one walkthrough
 ```C
 extern void listStats(LIST* pList, LIST_STATS* pStats);
 ```
+Aside from providing unique information about a LIST (*homogeneous* status and details, memory footprint, etc.), this function main virtue is to do it in one walkthrough.

 For once, the LIST_STATS variable doesn't need to be dynamically allocated.
 You can simply declare it as a variable.

 Example use: